Vertical or Horizontal? How to See Others as Equally Needed

 3. Holy Spirit

 We know this is how we have been taught to perceive the Trinity, but is this accurate?
 Is one part of the Trinity more important than another, or are all necessary to form the Trinity?
 The answer is simple.
 All are necessary to form the Godhead Trinity.
 The proper alignment is not vertical.
-Instead, the proper way we should see the godhead Trinity is horizontal and equally important.
+Instead, the proper way to view the Godhead Trinity is as horizontal and equally important.

 Father, Son, Holy Spirit